gtag('event', 'click', { 'event_category': 'PDF Download' });

 After a further two weeks, Wesley’s direct bilirubin count was still climbing and we were referred to the Royal Hospital in Edinburgh where an amazing GI doctor requested another abdominal scan.
 This one showed that his gallbladder was very small and it appeared his bile ducts were narrowing.
 The doctor contacted the team at Birmingham and within 24 hours we were advised to prepare to make the six hour drive down to get a second opinion and a potential diagnosis for biliary atresia.
 We had never heard of this disease and in all honesty we were really quite terrified, I made the mistake of googling things I didn’t fully understand before we got to Birmingham and truly expected the worst.

-When we arrived at Birmingham Children Hospital on January 2 this year, we were greeted with the most helpful and understanding doctors and nurses.
+When we arrived at Birmingham Children Hospital on January 2, we were greeted with the most helpful and understanding doctors and nurses.
 The first two days were spent conducting blood tests, scans and going over the process of diagnosis of biliary atresia and potentially carrying out the Kasai procedure.
 Although it was extremely overwhelming, the team there did everything they could to put our worries at ease, Wesley’s health and happiness was always a priority and I felt confident his care was in the best hands.
 I spoke with the Liver Direct nurses who answered all my questions as best as they could and listened to my fears and allowed me to have the space to be emotional and even have a cry.
 We never felt alone or confused throughout this process.

 Wesley in Birmingham Children’s Hospital